 Flu Information for Residential Facility Managers

-- Restrict people with flu-like symptoms from visiting residents.
+- Restrict visitors with flu-like symptoms.

-- Designate a limited number of staff members to care exclusively for sick residents.
+- Separate residents with flu-like symptoms from healthy residents.
+If sick residents cannot be placed in single rooms, create a temporary barrier between beds using sheets or curtains.
+Designate a limited number of staff members to care exclusively for sick residents.
 (Staff members should not be pregnant or have chronic health conditions.)